ahundt/cis/doc/intro.rst

 Our metric for error is the distance difference between our calculations and the debug outputs.
 This can be measured as an average, or with other statistical tools.
 We can also detect certain sources of error by specifying our own test functions.
-We also utilize the **BOOST_VERIFY** macro and the checkWitinTolerances() function to verify that funcions are being called and returning values that or correct to within ceratain tolerances, considering the limits of the particular algorithms we are using.
+We also utilize the **BOOST_VERIFY** macro and the checkWitinTolerances() function to verify that functions are being called and returning values that or correct to within certain tolerances, considering the limits of the particular algorithms we are using.

 Andrew and Alex spent approximately equal time on the assignment, with significant amounts of time spent pair